am1444/Hummingbird-GUI/README.md

-**This Project is being rewriten in C to make it faster, and better looking.**

-Hummingbird is a GUI for the TI-84 Plus CE programmable graphing calculator written completely in TI-BASIC.
+Hummingbird is a powerful GUI for the TI-84 Plus CE programmable graphing calculator written completely in TI-BASIC.

 **1: Installation:**
 Use TI-Connect CE or an alternative program to send HBIRD.8xp and HSYS.8xp to your calculator.
 Ensure that HSYS.8xp is stored in RAM.